LT69018/DiscoDB/README.md

 The frontend is hosted on port 3000, the backend is hosted on port 80.
 See the Dockerfiles.

 # Directory Structure / Docker
+Note: You may have to have `docker` desktop running in order to start up and run our docker image.

 Reference repository:
 https://github.com/docker/awesome-compose/blob/master/react-express-mysql/